MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/how-to-create-an-extension.md

 App services use a [ValueSet](https://docs.microsoft.com/uwp/api/windows.foundation.collections.valueset) to exchange information.
 As the author of the host, you need to come up with a protocol for communicating with extensions that is flexible.
 In the code sample, that means accounting for extensions that may take 1, 2, or more arguments in the future.

-For this example, the protocol for the arguments is a **ValueSet** containing the key value pairs named 'Arg' + the argument number, e.g. `Arg1` and `Arg2`.
+For this example, the protocol for the arguments is a **ValueSet** containing the key value pairs named 'Arg' + the argument number, for example, `Arg1` and `Arg2`.
 The host passes all of the arguments in the **ValueSet**, and the extension makes use of the ones that it needs.
 If the extension is able to calculate a result, then the host expects the **ValueSet** returned from the extension to have a key named `Result` that contains the value of the calculation.
 If that key is not present, the host assumes that the extension couldn't complete the calculation.

 ### Extension app service code